 Students are expected to provide feedback on the quality of instruction in this course based on 10 criteria.
 I take these evaluations very seriously and expect students to provide honest, constructive feedback.
 These evaluations are conducted online at: evaluations.ufl.edu.
 Evaluations are typically open during the last two or three weeks of the semester, but students will be given specific times when they are open.
 Summary results of these assessments are available to students at: evaluations.ufl.edu/results.

 Semester Schedule

 Week 1: Introduction to Political Behavior

 What are the goals of this course?
-What can I expect to learn and understand at the conclusion of the course?
+What can I expect to learn from the course?
+August 24

-August 25